json-schema-org/json-schema-spec/jsonschema-core.md

 its canonical IRI.

-If present, the value for this keyword MUST be a string, and MUST represent a valid [IRI-reference](#rfc3987).
-This IRI-reference SHOULD be normalized, and MUST resolve to an [absolute-IRI](#rfc3987) (without a fragment).
+If present, the value for this keyword MUST be a string, and MUST represent a valid [IRI reference](#rfc3987).
+This IRI reference SHOULD be normalized, and MUST resolve to an [absolute IRI](#rfc3987) (without a fragment).

-The resulting absolute-IRI serves as the base IRI for relative IRI-references in keywords within the schema resource, in accordance with [RFC 3987 section 6.5](#rfc3987) and [RFC 3986 section 5.1.1](#rfc3986) regarding base IRIs embedded in content.
+The resulting absolute IRI serves as the base IRI for relative IRI references in keywords within the schema resource, in accordance with [RFC 3987 section 6.5](#rfc3987) and [RFC 3986 section 5.1.1](#rfc3986) regarding base IRIs embedded in content.